Skip to content

 Show how the table is created:

-Create a table as another by inserting record from another table with similar schema - select (CTAS)
+Create a table as another table by inserting all records (CTAS create table as select)

 By using a primary key: